 Before I get to Life in Larchmont, I want to say I’m thrilled to be writing for a new Westchester series, and close-up look into many of the towns in my home county of Westchester, NY.

-The series is in collaboration with Platinum Drive Realty, and will zero in on several Westchester towns, including places to eat, places to shop, parks to visit, and things to do.
+The series is in collaboration with The Westchester Living Team at Compass, and will zero in on several Westchester towns, including places to eat, places to shop, parks to visit, and things to do.
 I’m very excited about the project, as any of you who regularly read my blog know that fifi + hop’s mission is to highlight places to explore both locally and further afar.
 As I always say, there’s a lot to be said for discovering what’s in your own backyard.
-So when Platinum Drive – long-time readers of my blog – asked me if I’d be interested, I said absolutely!
+So when The Westchester Living Team – long-time readers of my blog – asked me if I’d be interested, I said absolutely!

 First up in the series is a post on my own hometown of Larchmont, NY: